buildooor/github-attestation-action/README.md

 ### `rpc-url`

 The RPC URL to use.
+A default one will be used if not specified.

 ### `branch`

-.The main branch to trigger attestations on when PR is merged.
+The main branch to trigger attestations on when PR is merged.
 Default `"main"`

 ## Outputs